 - Make a comic book about the music business.

 - Write a biography, with a twist.
+Experienced essay writers can help you with this.
 Focus on an unexplored aspect of an idividual’s life or career.
 Consider Janet Jackson first two albums, or Tupac’s posthumous success.
 A interesting biography entitled Beethoven’s Hair, is a great example of “the twist.”

 - Make a biographical picture book.
 Make sure to include at least 3 pages of text.